gelsogrove/shopME/finalproject-AG/PRD.md

    - Client Profiles: Maintain comprehensive records of all clients.
    - Purchase History: Track client purchasing patterns and preferences.
    - Communication Log: Access past interactions with clients.
+   - User Blocking: Ability to block specific users from interacting with the system through the chat interface, preventing potential abuse.
    - Reservation Management: Track and manage client bookings and appointments (future expansion).
    - Push Notifications: Send targeted messages for marketing, reminders, and loyalty programs.